wjschne/toolkit/_book/descriptive-statistics.md

 ### Variability of Nominal Variables

+For most purposes, the visual inspection of a frequency distribution table or bar plot is all that is needed to understand a nominal variable's variability.

 I have never needed a statistic that measures the variability of a nominal variable, but if you need one, there are [many from which to choose](https://en.wikipedia.org/wiki/Qualitative_variation).
 For example, @Wilcox1973 presented this analog to variance for nominal variables:

 $$